batatinha-espacial/bodu/SYNTAX.md

-debug; // true if in debug mode, false otherwise release; // !debug maybe; // 50% chance of true, 50% chance of false
+debug; // true if in debug mode, false otherwise release; // !debug maybe; // 50% chance of true, 50% chance of false possibly; // 2/3 chance of true, 1/3 chance of false probably; // 75% chance of true, 25% chance of false

 expr + expr; // addition
 expr - expr; // subtraction